bartosz-antosik/vscode-spellright/README.md

 ```bash
 ln -s /usr/share/hunspell ~/.config/Code/Dictionaries
 ```

+The location may vary among distributions (e.g.: on Fedora Linux it is `/usr/share/myspell` etc.)

 Dictionaries from the folder will be listed in the language selection list and used for spelling documents.
 Because *Hunspell* engine is slower in serving suggestions to misspelled words it may be useful to set `spellright.suggestionsInHints` to `false` which will speed spelling up and suggestions will still be available in context menu called upon action for the suggestion.